The Right Youth Group III, The Individual

 0:00

-The Right Youth Group III: The Individual
+The Right Youth Group III: The Individual (Part 1 of 2)

 Review: The Right Message and the Right Members

-We're continuing our series on being the right youth group.
-In the first week, we focused on having the right message: "Pay close attention to the things that you have heard lest you drift away from them."
-Last week, we looked at the types of people in the right youth group—those who are members and those who are not.
-The key difference is love for God demonstrated through serving His people.
-You can tell how much someone loves God by how they treat His people.
-This is a central theme in 1 John: fellowship with God is inseparable from fellowship with other Christians.
-Sinners lack fellowship with God and show it by abandoning fellowship with His people.
+We're continuing our series on the right youth group.
+Previously, we focused on having the right message: "Pay close attention to the things that you have heard lest you drift away from them."
+We also examined two types of people in a youth group—those who are the right members and those who are not.

-The remarkable difference between the right youth group and the wrong one is a focus on serving and loving each other to show love for God.
-We all have needs, especially our sin.
-The primary way we serve is by helping each other with sin and physical needs like food, clothing, and shelter—essentials God often provides through His people.
+You cannot separate love for God from love for His people.
+The remarkable difference between the right youth group and the wrong one is a group focused on serving and loving each other to show their love for God.

 Getting Personal: Examining the Individual